schemahero/schemahero-docs/docs/source/installing/kubectl.md

 The current version of SchemaHero is v0.9.0 and can be downloaded from https://github.com/schemahero/schemahero/releases/tag/v0.9.0
 To install, download the kubectl-schemahero package for your operating system / architecture (e.g. `kubectl-schemahero_darwin_amd64.tar.gz`).
 Extract this file and move the `kubectl-schemahero` binary to your path.

+Schemahero can also be installed via krew with `kubectl krew install schemahero`.

 ## Operator

 SchemaHero relies on an in-cluster operator.